-In order that we may walk the Way with understanding and profit we must, in this first lesson, see that we start from the same point-that is, that we all stand together upon one Foundation The Principle, and standing together there foundation. we shall see that we cannot but walk together from principle to principle, and every deduction and conclusion must be taken from alpha to omega.
+In order that we may walk the Way with understanding and profit we must, in this first lesson, see that we start from the same point-that is, that we all stand together upon one Foundation we shall see that we cannot but walk together from principle to principle, and every deduction and conclusion must be taken from alpha to omega.
 We shall know that if we have not believed in all these principles, and not only believed them but lived them, that it will not be hard for us to understand why we have not had that happiness we desire, or manifested that perfection we would show forth.